 Lagos de Saliencia

 There are no words to describe them.
-Must see.
-The lakes of Saliencia are a diamond in the rough, one of the ...
+You have to see them.
+The Saliencia lakes are a diamond in the rough, one of…

 How to access the Park